Job's tears: History

-Green fodder and feed

-The main use of Job's tear today is as feed.
+The name "Job's tears" is a calque of Arabic دموع أيوب (dumūʿ ʾAyyūb), the name used by Arab merchants who introduced the plant to Europe in the Middle Ages.
+They used the pseudocarps for misbaha (prayer beads) and associated them with the account of the suffering of Job (Ayyub) in the Quran, which is derived from the portrayal of Job in the Hebrew Bible's Book of Job.

 Uses

 Crafts

 The hard, white grains of Job's tears have historically been used as beads to make necklaces and other objects.
 The seeds are naturally bored with holes without the need to artificially puncture them.

 Strands of Job's tears are used as Buddhist prayer beads in parts of India, Myanmar, Laos, Taiwan, and Korea according to Japanese researcher Yukino Ochiai who has specialized on the ethnobotanic usage of the plant.
 They are also made into rosaries in countries such as the Philippines and Bolivia.